A Contract with God: "The Street Singer"

-Marta Maria, an aging opera singer, tries to seduce a young man, Eddie, whom she finds singing in the alleys between tenement buildings.
+Marta Maria, an aging opera singer, seduces a young man, Eddie, whom she finds singing in the alleys between tenement buildings.
 She had given up her own singing career for an alcoholic husband; she hopes to get back into show business as mentor to Eddie, and gives him money for clothes.
 He buys whiskey instead and returns to his pregnant wife, who herself had given up on show business for him and whom he abuses.
 He hopes to take advantage of Maria and build an actual singing career, but is unable to find the aging diva again—he does not know her address, and the tenement buildings appear all the same to him.

 Eisner based the story on memories of an unemployed man who made the rounds of tenements singing "popular songs or off-key operatic operas" for spare change.
 Eisner remembered throwing the street singer coins on occasion, and considered he "was able to immortalize his story" in "The Street Singer".